swannodette/baduk/_posts/2016-08-04-us-go-congress-day5.markdown

 # Pair Go & Evening League

-As we walked into the main hall Pair Go was just getting started.
+As we walked into the main hall, Pair Go was just getting started.
 Ien made a quick dash into the other room to get a Evening League game in but I stuck around to observe.
 Many pairs were dressed up for the event and quite a few pros were participating.
 Once the games were